Eligibility for students:

 - Contact the faculty research mentor to discuss the terms of the position, including overall time commitment, time distribution, and what you will be expected to do.
 NB: GUROP research is not a work/study job.
 Students involved in GUROP are engaged intellectually with the research, although the level of responsiblity will vary with time involved and experience.

 - Fill out the GUROP enrollment form, and get the faculty research mentor's signature.
 Drop off the form in the Office of the Provost (ICC 650) or in the GUROP office (Gervase B-03).
 It may be wise to make a copy.

 Although not required for a student to enroll in GUROP, new faculty participants are encouraged to complete a Faculty Research Project Description with details about the topic of the research, the resarch skills of a research assistant whether required or recommended, whether there is a possibility of compensation from a grant or department funds for the student assistant, etc. Click here for a link to the Faculty Research Project Description.

 All Main Campus faculty, tenure-track or adjunct, who are pursuing original research.

-Medical and Law Center faculty are invited to participate provided faculty submit a Research Project Description.
+Medical and Law Center faculty are invited to participate provided faculty they too are involved in original research, and are recommended to do an online Faculty Research Project Description.

 Recognition and/or Payment:

-- All students participating in research for a minimum number of hours per term (at least 60 hours) will have a simple notation (not credit) added to their transcripts ["Undergraduate Research Assistant, (semester/year)"]
+- All students participating in research for a minimum number of hours per term (at least 60 hours) will have a participation in GUROP noted as a zero-credit course on their transcripts.

 - There is no prohibition that a student may otherwise be compensated monetarily for work as a research assistant.
-Students may be paid through a faculty member's own sponsored research funds, or through departmenal work-study funds.
-If faculty have such funding, and would like to help pay a research assistant, please indicate the source of such funding on the Research Project Description.
+Students may be paid through a faculty member's own sponsored research funds, or through departmental work-study funds.